Policies and Procedures

 Distribution of literature by University or non-University individuals or organizations is subject to the solicitation policy in order to prevent harassment of students and to maintain the campus environment.
 The person-to-person distribution of literature by University or non-University individuals or organizations is restricted to the areas available for solicitation and must be registered and reserved in advance through the Office of Student Life.
 The posting of literature by University or non-University individuals or organizations is restricted to appropriate reserved areas of bulletin boards in University buildings.

 The posting or attachment of flyers, posters, advertisements, or announcements of any type on the external or internal sides of buildings, trees, sidewalks, light posts, parked cars or other similar structures is prohibited.
 (See Posting Policy in this manual for complete guidelines.)

 The Barry University postal office is responsible for providing services for Barry faculty, staff and students for official University business only.
 All mailings must clearly identify the faculty, staff, student or department sponsoring the mailing.

 University Intra-Net Campus Mail Service cannot be used by faculty, staff, students or outside businesses or organizations for advertising, campaign notices, solicitation or for any purpose that is not determined official University business.

 No Barry University mailing list will be available for use other than for official University business.
-Student organizations may be contacted through the Office of Center for Student Involvement .
+Student organizations may be contacted through the Office of Student Life.
 However, a list of individual members of each organization will not be available for distribution.
-All mailings intended for Barry students must be approved by the Vice President of Student Services (or designee) as official University business prior to submission for distribution.
+All mailings intended for Barry students must be approved by the Associate Vice President for Mission and Student Engagement (or designee) as official University business prior to submission for distribution.

 University Organizations and Departments